-Questions for Staff
+Questions for the staff:

-• What is batch cooking?
-Answer: Batch cooking means cooking small amounts at a time - just enough for a single serving period.
+What is a batch cooking?

+Answer: Batch cooking means cooking small amounts at a time-just enough for a single serving period.

-• What are the benefits of batch cooking?
+What are the benefits of batch cooking?

 Answer: Batch cooking can help us protect food quality and reduce waste.
-For example, if a food item is not as popular as other menu items, batch cooking empowers the staff to scale back the amount that was originally planned.
+For example, if a food item is not as popular as other menu items, batch cooking allows the opportunity to scale back the amount that was planned to prepare.
 On the other hand, if a food item is selected by customers more than planned, staff can prepare additional batches to meet demand.
 Although it takes a little more effort to batch cook, it is easy to develop and execute a production plan.
 The end result is well worth the time - higher quality food for the students with a reduction in waste.